- Clinical Interests

 - Patient Age Group

-My clinical practice focuses on cancer pain, spinal pain, and neuropathic pain.
-I employ both technological advances and my one-decade of experience of pain management practice to provide effective pain relief for cancer and non-cancer patients.
-The technologies that I focus on include surgically placed indwelling pumps for spinal drug delivery, neuromodulation therapy with the spinal cord stimulation technique for refractory neuropathic pain and minimally-invasive spinal injections for spine disorders related pain.
+My clinical practice primarily focuses on back and neck pain, neuropathic pain and cancer related pain.
+I employ both technological advances and my 18 years of experience of pain management practice to provide effective pain relief for chronic pain.
+The technologies that I focus on include various minimally-invasive spinal injections for back and neck pain, surgically placed indwelling pumps for spinal drug delivery, and neuromodulation therapy with the spinal cord stimulation technique for chronic pain.

 - Research Summary